 The Company has elected, for all classes of underlying assets, not to recognize ROU assets and lease liabilities for leases with a term of 12 months or less.
 Lease cost for short-term leases is recognized on a straight-line basis over the lease term.
-The Company's leases do not provide a readily determinable implicit rate.
-Therefore, the Company estimates its incremental borrowing rate to discount the lease payments based on information available at lease commencement.
-The Company determines its incremental borrowing rate based on the rate of interest that the Company would have to pay to borrow on a collateralized basis over a similar term, an amount equal to the lease payments in a similar economic environment.
+The Company estimates its incremental borrowing rate based on the rate of interest that the Company would have to pay to borrow on a collateralized basis over a similar term, an amount equal to the lease payments in a similar economic environment.